Organophosphates

 Diazinon was sold in the United States for 48 years with 14.7 million pounds sold annually.
 It was the most widely used ingredient in lawn and garden sprays in the United States.
 Diazinon was found under the brand names Real Kill, Ortho, and Spectracide.
 In the past decade, the EPA reached an agreement with the pesticide industry to end the production of diazinon by March 2001 for indoor use and June 2003 for lawn and garden use.
 Chlorpyrifos (Dursban) was involved in a negotiated phaseout in June 2000.
 These phaseouts resulted from recognition of the special risk that these substances posed for children.
 Four percent of patients presenting to poison control centers report pesticide exposure.
 Of those patients, 34% are children younger than 6 years.

 Toxic nerve agents used by the military are often of the organophosphate group; an example is sarin, the nerve gas used in a terrorist action in Tokyo in 1995.
-In anticipation of military use of OP neurotoxins during the Gulf War, the US military was given prophylactic agents which some believe caused some of the symptoms of Gulf War syndrome.
+In anticipation of military use of OP neurotoxins during the Gulf War, the US military was given prophylactic agents, which some believe caused some of the symptoms of Gulf War syndrome.

 With the emergence of the West Nile virus in the northeastern United States, programs of spraying have been implemented in large urban areas, in particular New York's Central Park.